Felix-yaw/FELIX-PROJECTS/README.md

 # FELIX-PROJECTS
-MY Creative ideas in a computer language
+MY Creative ideas in a computer language.
-Basically a data analysis of a data set
+Basically a data analysis of a data set.